thewebkid/lit-color-picker/README.md

 ```

 ## Events
-Fires a 'picked' (click OK) and 'preview' (any mutation) event with a color object in the event detail
+Fires a 'colorpicked' (when click OK) and 'colorupdated' (any mutation) event with a color object in the event detail.
+Standard CustomEvent implementation.

 ## Theming
 Set the following css variables to set a custom theme: